MSRConnections/Azure-training-course/Content/Storage/Azure Storage HOL.md

 The [Azure Portal](https://portal.azure.com) allows you to perform basic storage operations such as creating storage accounts, viewing what's stored under those accounts, and managing the access keys associated with the accounts.
 In this exercise, you'll use the portal to create a storage account.

-1. Go to the [Azure Portal](https://portal.azure.com/) and sign in using your Microsoft account.
+1. Open the [Azure Portal](https://portal.azure.com/) in your browser.
+If you are asked to sign in, do so with your Microsoft account.

 1. The first step in using Azure Storage is to create one or more storage accounts.
 To create a storage account, click **+ New** in the ribbon on the left.
 Then click **Storage**, followed by **Storage account**.